oktapath/oktapath.github.io/_posts/2020-10-02-dotnet-api.markdown

 ### Response Codes

 Understanding response codes is vital.
-Dont be the guy who responds with a 200 OK and an error message in the payload.
+Don't be the guy who responds with a 200 OK and an error message in the payload.

 - __[HTTP Response Codes](https://httpstatuses.com/)__ - knowing what codes are reflective of your calls is important and creates consistency.
 A good table to get information about the codes and their meaning is found here.

 ### Telemetry

 No matter what type of application you are building, you need telemetry. telemetry is your code telling you what it is doing and what issues, if any, it encountered.
 Try and avoid physical log files, and look to stream your telemetry into the cloud somewhere.
 A great place to start is Application Insights or Splunk or any alternative.
-Wiring this up initially saves a huge amount of hassle later on, and can help you to investiage your application while you build it.
-Try to wire this up in your middleware so its available all throughout your applciation.
+Wiring this up initially saves a huge amount of hassle later on, and can help you to investigate your application while you build it.
+Try to wire this up in your middleware so its available all throughout your application.

-To use Appilcation Insights in your project add a reference to your project file, dont forget the * for the version
+To use Application Insights in your project add a reference to your project file, don't forget the * for the version

 ```xml
 <ItemGroup>